 If it’s credit cards that are causing the problem, then get them paid off.
 Make sure the balances are under 30% of their high-limit because that plays a significant role in your credit score.
 You can also improve your spouse’s credit by making them an authorized user on an account with good standing.

 This sounds harsh, but sometimes it has to be done.
 When your partner has bad credit, having him/her on the mortgage can often do more harm than good.
 While combining your incomes can help you get a better rate, sometimes it’s best for the person with the best credit to sign on their own.
 The good news is, if it’s your spouse you’re leaving out, you can both still be on the deed regardless of who is on the loan.

 Find a co-signer

-If your partner has problems with their credit, you can always ask a relative who has excellent credit to co-sign can help you get approved.
-There are different rules regarding co-signers with every lender, as they usually do depending on the type of mortgage you’re applying for.
+If your partner has problems with his/her credit, you can always ask a relative who has excellent credit to co-sign can help you get approved.
+However, there are different rules regarding co-signers with every lender.

 Do you have anything to add about whose credit score is used on a joint mortgage?
 Let us know!
 We can help with your credit issues at Go Clean Credit.

 No matter what your situation, Go Clean Credit has a solution.
 We have many credit repair programs that are available to help you overcome your credit situation and place you back on the path to financial success.
 Real credit restoration is not a once size fits all model and we tailor your needs to the right program, but most people can start for just $99 per month.